-According to popular studies out there on the best time to post on TikTok, the average best times to post are between 6:00 AM and 10:00 AM and between 7:00 PM and 11:00 PM, EST.
+According to popular studies on the best time to post on TikTok in 2023, the average best times to post are between 6:00 AM and 10:00 AM and between 7:00 PM and 11:00 PM, EST.

-The days that get the most engagement is Tuesday day as long as you post by 9:00 AM, and Thursday as long as you post by 12:00 PM, while Friday you have to post by 5:00 AM.
-This means that you can play around with both posting during the night and in the morning.
+The days that get the most engagement are Tuesday as long as you post by 9:00 AM and Thursday, as long as you post by 12:00 PM, while Friday, you have to post by 5:00 AM.
+This means that you can play around with both postings during the night and in the morning.

-We suggest that you go through your audience analytics and work out when your audience is online the most.
-Take a note of this time and conduct a few tests to see what time you are getting the highest amount of engagement.
+We suggest that you go through your audience analytics and work out when your audience is most online.
+Take a note of this time and conduct a few tests to see what time you are getting the highest engagement.

-Generally speaking, it is going to be with a majority of your audience online, but this isn’t always the case.
+Generally speaking, it will be with a majority of your audience online, but this isn’t always the case.